-- 78.1 Immediately after any motion is put to a vote and before the Council Meeting has moved to the next item of business, a Councillor may call for a Division. - 78.2 When a Division is called for, the vote already taken must be treated as set aside and the Division shall decide the motion or amendment. - 78.3 A Councillor must only vote once. - 78.4 When a Division is called for, the Chair must: - 78.4.1 ask for a show of hands by those Councillors wishing to vote for the motion and state the names of those Councillors: - 78.4.2 ask for a show of hands by those Councillors wishing to vote against the motion and state the names of those Councillors; and - 78.4.3 declare the result of the Division. - 78.5 In addition to the outcome of the Division, the names of all Councillors who: - 78.5.1 voted for the motion; - 78.5.2 voted against the motion; - 78.5.3 did not vote on the motion, must be recorded in the official minutes of the Council Meeting.
+- 78.1 When a Division is called for, the vote already taken must be set aside and the Division shall decide the outcome of the motion or amendment. - 78.2 A Councillor must only vote once. - 78.3 When a Division is called for, the Chair must: - 78.3.1 ask for a show of hands by those Councillors wishing to vote "for" the motion, and then state the names of those Councillors; - 78.3.2 ask for a show of hands by those Councillors wishing to vote "against" the motion, and then state the names of those Councillors; - 78.3.3 state the names of those Councillors who did not vote on the motion, and - 78.3.4 declare the result of the Division. - 78.4 In addition to the outcome of the Division, the names of all Councillors who: - 78.4.1 voted for the motion; - 78.4.2 did not vote in favour of the motion, as having voted against the motion.

+must be recorded in the official minutes of the Council Meeting.